SPAR Austria sees growth opportunity for independent retailers in Vienna

 “The new retailer Gourmet at the Fleischmarkt has been adapted to better meet the needs of people in Vienna’s inner city.

 The new urbanity with its food trends, sustainability and special dietary needs meets the lifestyle and indulgence culture here.
 One highlight is probably the best focaccia in town.
 We brought the recipe from Florence to Vienna”, said Alois Huber, SPAR Austria Managing Director for Vienna.

 Read more about SPAR Austria

-The origins of SPAR in Austria date back to 1954, but the current SPAR AG was created in 1970 when the original founding families joined other regional wholesalers to form SPAR Austria AG – a 100% privately owned Austrian company.
+The origins of SPAR in Austria date back to 1954, but the current SPAR AG was created in 1970 when the original founding families joined other regional wholesalers to form SPAR Austria AG, a 100% privately owned Austrian company.

-With sales of €8.3 billion and impressive growth of 16%, SPAR Austria became the market leader in the Austrian grocery trade in 2020, after being a market growth leader for over a decade.
+With sales of €8.3 billion and impressive growth of 16%, the retailer became the market leader in the Austrian grocery trade in 2020 after being a market growth leader for over a decade.
 It maintained this leadership position in 2021.